JayJamieson/nodejs-caskdb/README.md

 This is still a work in progress and probably won't ever be fully complete.
 It is only really useful as learning tool for getting started in building databases.

+## Notes

+Implementation was fairly straight forward.
+Using a log structure and appends is a good model but has it's limitations, I guess this is why LSMs exist.

+I'm not sure about concurrent access, nodejs doesn't have native locking. ([async-mutex](https://github.com/DirtyHairy/async-mutex) exits but then I would have to install a library, I want to avoid this since it takes away from the details IMO.

+Inserts are relatively "fast", 400 per second with fsync on each insert.
+Without fsync I can get upto ~4-6k inserts per second.
+The bitcaskdb implementation in erlang doesn't appear to do fsync at all in the major write path.
+From what I can tell it appears to employ a background process? to perform a checkpoint action that fyncs changes to disk.
+This is probably where bitcask gets predictable/high insert speeds.

 ## Usage

 ```ts